hichamjanati/hichamjanati.github.io/teaching.md

 - *Advanced machine learning (2022, 2023)*
  Lectures on optimal transport, semi-supervised and self-supervised learning.

+### Telecom Executive Education
+- *Introduction to Machine learning (2022, 2023)*
+Dense 2-day program for executives with little to no previous background in AI.

 ## ENSAE / Sorbonne Université [Teaching assistant during PhD]

 - Optimisation différentiable (2017-2020) - ENSAE 1A